seanthegeek/seanthegeek.github.io/_posts/2024-10-16-a-quick-guide-to-search-engine-optimization-seo.md

 others have linked to.
 That gives my blog a better reputation than a site that was created within the past year or two, such as new campaign websites.

+## Different search engines rank differently

+Although my blog post appeared at the top of Google and Microsoft Bing results just by searching for the candidate's name, this did not happen with DuckDuckGo or Yahoo.
+The post ranked ninth out of ten in first page of DuckDuckGo results when only searching for the candidate by name.
+The post was ranked first on DuckDuckGo when adding LGBT to the search query.
+This was acceptable because my main goal was to inform voters about the lie she spread about LGBT people.
+Unfortunately, that same `name LGBT` query on Yahoo placed the blog post near the bottom of the forth page of results.

 ## See also

 - The SEO entry on [Wikipedia](https://en.wikipedia.org/wiki/SEO)